matm/jQuery-File-Upload-Wiki/Cross-domain-uploads.md

 **Note:**
 The response should not exceed a certain length, as the redirect URL is limited by the [maximum URL length](What is the maximum length of a URL?) that browsers will process.

-### Cross-site iframe transport uploads to different subdomains
+### Cross-site iframe transport uploads with HTML responses on different subdomains

 If both servers - the server hosting the upload form and the target server for the file uploads - are just on different subdomains (e.g. source.example.org and target.example.org), it is possible to access the iframe content on the subdomain by adding the following line of Javascript to both webpages (the upload form page and the upload server response page):